Niklas6/Timeseries/README.md

 1. Download and prepare historical semiconductor stock data
 2. Split the dataset into analysis and trading periods
 3. Explore relationships between stock prices and returns
-4. Select candidate pairs for relative-value testing
+4. Select candidate pairs for relative-value testing by comparing correlation and cointegration
 5. Implement a threshold-based pairs trading model
 6. Evaluate results across multiple stock pairs